-When you first take out a fixed-rate mortgage loan, most of your payment goes toward interest.
-The amount applied to principal goes up gradually each month.
+When you first take out a fixed-rate mortgage loan, the majority the payment goes toward interest.
+That gradually reverses itself as the loan ages.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-People select these types of loans when interest rates are low and they want to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
-Call Greystone Loans, Inc. at (909) 467-1090 to discuss how we can help.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose these types of loans when interest rates are low and they want to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Greystone Loans, Inc. at (909) 467-1090 for details.

-Adjustable Rate Mortgages — ARMs, come in even more varieties.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
 Generally, interest on ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest, most attractive rates at the start of the loan.
-They provide that interest rate for an initial period that varies greatly.
+ARMs usually start out at a very low rate that usually increases over time.
 You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit borrowers who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to move before the initial lock expires.

-Most people who choose ARMs do so when they want to take advantage of lower introductory rates and don't plan to stay in the house longer than this initial low-rate period.
-ARMs are risky when property values decrease and borrowers are unable to sell or refinance their loan.
+Most borrowers who choose ARMs choose them when they want to get lower introductory rates and do not plan to remain in the house for any longer than this introductory low-rate period.
+ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they can't sell or refinance at the lower property value.